IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-bid-stream.md

 ### Token Example for Publishers in the Bid Stream

-Publishers convert the input email address or phone number directly to a UID2 token for use in the bid stream, using one operation, as shown in the following example.
+Publishers convert the input email address or phone number directly to a UID2 token for use in the bid stream, as shown in the following example.

 <table>
 <colgroup>